 7. Links to Third Party Sites and Services

 8. International Data Transfers

-By using the Services, you consent to the collection, storage, processing, and transfer of your information in and to the United States or other countries and territories.
+By using the Services, you consent to the collection, storage, processing, and transfer of your information in and to the United States and Hong Kong, or other countries and territories.
 While some of these countries may not offer the same level of privacy protection as your own, LeapFrog commits to uphold the privacy protections as explained in this Policy.

 9. Access to Information

 LeapFrog provides you with the ability to review and correct certain information that you have provided to us.
 If you wish to access or update your information, you may do so by logging in to an account management section on the Service.
 These areas are usually marked clearly as “My Account,” “Your Account,” “Edit Profile,” “Settings,” or similar names, and may offer a variety of options that allow you to update information, delete accounts or profiles, or otherwise maintain control over how your information is collected, stored, used, or shared by LeapFrog.

 If you reside in the European Economic Area, you have certain rights in respect of your personal information, subject to limitations in national law.
 These rights include a right of access, rectification, restriction, opposition, deletion and portability, and the right to withdraw your consent.
 Unless these rights can be exercised as explained above, you can contact us at email@example.com or at the address below.